ONSdigital/dp-dd-dataset-importer/README.md

 dp-dd-dataset-importer
 ================

+This project was created to read data from the WDA API and convert it into a format that can be used by the dp-dd-search-indexer.

-Download dataset data from the WDA API, and convert it into the data discovery dataset JSON format.
+It can download dataset data from the WDA API, and convert it into the data discovery dataset JSON format.
+It can download hierarchy data and convert it to the format required by the search indexer.
-Saves output locally and can also send the output to the dp-dd-search-indexer
+It saves output locally and can also send the output to the dp-dd-search-indexer

 ### Getting started